 How much food can I receive?

 You can take as much as you need for the week.
 We are hear to help you!
-Only a few popular and expensive items (such as meat and toiletries) have limits on how much you can take.
-Outside that, we just ask that everything fits in the cart.
+Only a few popular items (such as meat and toiletries) have limits on how much you can take.
+We just ask for everything to fit in the cart.

 Do you offer services other than food and clothing?